 Packet pick-up and race-day registration will be from 8:30AM - 9:45AM at the race site.

-Guest speakers & presentation of the colors begins at 10:00.AM Race begins shortly after.
+Pre-race meeting & presentation of the colors begins at 10:00.AM Race begins shortly after.

 Stick around afterward and tour the WWII Museum!
 It is a small museum operated by volunteers.
 They would appreciate your support and they have a donation jar at the door.